tglanz/bsc/deep-compression/chapters/0020-brief-dnn.md

 Another proposed variant is the **Mini-Batch Gradient Descent**.
 We predefine partitions of the training sets which we call mini-batches.
 Then, we apply the process of the forward and backward passes for each mini-batch independently.

 The **Stochastic Gradient Descent (SGD)** is the most common variant of Gradient Descent.
-SGD works by randomly selecting samples at each epoch and performing the forward and backward passes on them.
+SGD works by randomly selecting samples at each epoch, shuffling them and performing the forward and backward passes on them.
 The selected samples are also known as mini-batches.

 SGD aims to increase generalization by introducing randomness to the process at the cost of learning time.